stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 We offer two tiers:

-* referral partner (which can be anyone) - 10% of SaaS fees for 18 months
+* **referral partner** (which can be anyone) - 10% of SaaS fees for 18 months
-* business partner (by invitation) - 10% of SaaS fees for life, plus 10% for life from the clients of active business partners they introduce below them, capped to one layer down
+* **business partner** (by invitation) - 10% of SaaS fees for life, plus 10% for life from the clients of active business partners they introduce below them, capped to one layer down

+We are also working on an equity partner program, which you can read about [here](http://bit.ly/make-money-referring-stratapp "make money referring #stratapp").

 ## what is the referral process?

+We keep it simple:

+1. register potential client - by emailing sales@stratapp.ai, so we first check that client does not yet already belong to another reffer
+2. introduce potential client
+3. receive % of SaaS fees - quarterly, when the client reaches 20 or more paid users

 ## how can I learn more?

+Please refer to this short slide deck entitled [make money referring #stratapp](http://bit.ly/make-money-referring-stratapp "make money referring #stratapp").

+## what assets may I share clients?

+You may share these [useful links](https://support.stratapp.ai/portal/kb/articles/useful-links "useful links") with potential clients, especially the [quick overview](http://bit.ly/stratapp-quick-overview  "quick overview").